How to remove gel polish at home - without damaging your nails

 How to soak off gel polish:

 You can either use remover wraps or acetone and foils to remove your gel polish.
-If using acetone, take the cotton pads and carefully soak them in acetone.
-Place a cotton pad on your first finger and wrap a piece of foil around it.
+If using acetone, take the foils and carefully soak the pad in acetone.
+Place the foil on your first finger, wrap around and secure.

 Leave for 10-15 minutes and remove.
 Gently push away the remaining gel with a wooden cuticle stick, and repeat the process for any gel that remains on the nail.